Alyssa Nicole Pallett

 Alyssa Nicole Pallett (born December 8, 1985) is a Canadian model, actress, and businesswoman.
-She is the former owner of 'The Sweet Ones', a vintage store in New York City.
+She is the former owner of "The Sweet Ones", a vintage store in New York City.

 She is known for her brief career as an actress and glamour model in the United Kingdom and has been photographed by several well-known photographers, including Patrick Demarchelier and Playboy photographer Josh Ryan.

 Biography

 Pallett was born in St. John's, Newfoundland, and grew up in Southern Ontario.
 She studied film-making at the New York Film Academy in London, as well as in New York City.
 She also studied acting in New York at the Stella Adler Conservatory.

 'The Sweet Ones'

-In 2009 in New York, at the age of 24, Pallett opened 'The Sweet Ones', a vintage store in Manhattan's Lower East Side.
+In 2009 in New York City, at the age of 24, Pallett opened 'The Sweet Ones', a vintage store in Manhattan's Lower East Side.
 The store drew praise from many fashion critics and was featured in magazines such as the Japanese edition of Harper's Bazaar, the Nylon Style Guide and Papermag.com.
 Time Out New York selected the store for its "Best Indie Shops" Issue in 2010, and it was profiled as Critics' Pick in New York magazine.

-The Sweet Ones is closed, having been evicted from its commercial space in 2010.
+The Sweet Ones is permanently closed, having been evicted from its commercial space in 2010.